NightfallAlicorn/urban-dictionary/README.md

 * The code has been updated to reflect on [StandardJS](https://standardjs.com/) new coding standards.
 * Better layout and formatting of this README.md file.

 Be sure to check the README.md (this document).
-A lot of stuff from v2.2.1 may will not work on the changes on v3.0.0.
+Methods from v2.2.1 may will not work on v3.0.0.

 ## Installing